History of Harvard University: 17th century

 The town of Dedham was founded in 1636, the same year as the college.
-The first minister of the First Church and Parish in Dedham, John Allen, served as an overseer, and every minister through 1861 was connected to the university.
+The first minister of the First Church and Parish in Dedham, John Allin, served as an overseer, and every minister through 1861 was connected to the university.
 Given its population and modest means, the support the community provided to the college was generous.
 Allen donated two cows, presumably to provide milk for the president and tutors.

 During Harvard's early years, the town of Cambridge maintained order on campus and provided economic support, as the local Puritan minister had direct oversight of Harvard and ensured the orthodoxy of its leadership.
 By 1700, Harvard was strong enough to regulate and discipline its own people and to a large extent the direction in which support and assistance flowed was reversed, Harvard now providing financial support for local economic expansion, improvements to public health and construction of local roads, meetinghouses and schools.

 18th century

 The early motto of Harvard was Veritas Christo et Ecclesiae, meaning "Truth for Christ and the Church".
-In the early classes, half the graduates became ministers (though by the 1760s the proportion was down to 15%) and ten of Harvard's first twelve presidents were ministers.
-Systematic theological instruction was inaugurated in 1721 and by 1827 Harvard became a nucleus of theological teaching in New England.
+In the early classes, half the graduates became ministers, which diminished to 15% by the 1760s, and ten of Harvard's first twelve presidents were ministers.
+Systematic theological instruction was inaugurated in 1721.
+By 1827, Harvard became a nucleus of theological teaching in New England.

-The end of Mather's presidency in 1701 marked the start of a long struggle between orthodoxy and liberalism.
-Harvard's first secular president was John Leverett, who began his term in 1708.
-Leverett left the curriculum largely intact and sought to keep the college independent of the overwhelming influence of any single sect.
+The end of Mather's presidency in 1701 marked the start of a long struggle at Harvard between orthodoxy and liberalism.
+In 1708, John Leverett, Harvard's first secular president, was appointed as Harvard's seventh president.
+Leverett left the curriculum largely intact, but sought to keep the college independent of the overwhelming influence of any single Christian denomination.

-During the American Revolution, Loyalist alumni were outnumbered seven to one by Patriots—seven alumni died in the fighting.